writetohoney/ai-in-public-sector/syllabus.md

 ### Session 9 — Responsible AI: Bias, Equity, Auditing & Assurance

 What responsible AI looks like in practice inside government: algorithmic impact assessment, independent auditing, transparency and disclosure, and equity frameworks.
-National guidance as a working example, and the capabilities — algorithmic auditing, "data-aware" procurement — most governments have yet to build.
+National guidance as a working example, and the capabilities such as algorithmic auditing and "data-aware" procurement that most governments have yet to build.

 *Tension: Moving quickly to capture AI's benefits versus building the guardrails that earn public trust.*

 *Hands-on workshop: Draft an algorithmic impact assessment or responsible-use memo for a proposed public-sector system.*

+**Diagnostic — Dimension 7 · Legitimacy.** *Can it change without losing the public trust that makes it worth preserving?* Would your institution survive its current technology decisions being reported accurately?
+Are impact assessments instruments, or paperwork?

 **Recommended Material:**
 - [Guide on the use of generative artificial intelligence](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/responsible-use-ai/guide-use-generative-ai.html) (2024) — Government of Canada